 Students seeking licensure in Virginia must complete training in Child Abuse Recognition and Reporting.
 For students who take and pass EDUC F11, this requirement is met.
-If a student is exempted from EDUCF11 for any reason, then he or she must contact the Office of Teacher Education and Professional Services in order to complete a training module in these competencies.
+If a student is exempted from EDUC F11 for any reason, he or she must contact the Office of Teacher Education and Professional Services in order to complete a training module to satisfy these competencies.

-To satisfy the General Education requirements in the M.A.Ed.
-Elementary Education program, students must obtain at least three credits in each of the following areas: English, history, social science, mathematics, and a lab science.
-You must have a bachelor's degree to apply to this program.
+To satisfy the General Studies Requirement in the M.A.Ed.
+Elementary Education program, students must obtain at least three college credits in each of the following areas: English, history, social science, mathematics, and a lab science.
+Students must have a bachelor's degree in a liberal arts and sciences discipline to apply to this program.

 The M.A.Ed.
 Program in Secondary School Teaching is designed for individuals who have baccalaureate degrees in arts and science disciplines and wish to earn initial certification to teach in grades 6-12.
-Students must also satisfy all School of Education requirements for endorsement in English, mathematics, foreign languages (French, German, or Spanish), science, (biology, chemistry, earth science, or physics), social studies, history or government.
+Students must also satisfy all School of Education requirements for endorsement in English, mathematics, foreign languages (French, German, Latin or Spanish), science, (biology, chemistry, earth science, or physics), social studies, history, or government.

-The sequence of course work for the M.A.Ed. in Curriculum and Instruction-initial endorsement in Elementary and Secondary education-follows on the next few pages.
-During the first summer students will take credit hours in social foundations, educational and developmental psychology, current issues in curriculum, instruction and assessment and educational research.
+The sequence of course work for the M.A.Ed.
+In Curriculum and Instruction initial endorsement in Elementary and Secondary education follows.
+During the first summer students will take classes in social foundations, educational and developmental psychology, current issues in curriculum, instruction and assessment and educational research.
 In the final summer students will complete a course on collaborating with families and school personnel and a culminating research project.
 Both elementary and secondary program students will do their supervised student teaching in the spring semester.
-During the fall and spring semesters they will complete courses specific to their intended endorsement area.
+During the fall and spring semesters students will complete courses specific to their intended endorsement area.

-The remaining M.A.Ed. programs in Curriculum and Instruction (concentrations in Gifted Education, Reading, Language and Literacy Education, Special Education, and Resource/Collaborating Teaching), also include the foundations course work, research emphasis, and family/school personnel collaboration.
-However, some of these students will be part-time so their course sequence will not require the compliment of summer course work, although these courses will be available.
+The remaining M.A.Ed. programs in Curriculum and Instruction (concentrations in Gifted Education, Reading, Language and Literacy Education, Special Education, and Resource/Collaborating Teaching), also include the foundations course work, research emphasis, and family/ school personnel collaboration.
+However, some of these students are part-time so their course sequence will not require the full complement of credit hours of summer course work, although these courses will be available.

-Additional policies and procedures that govern students in the teacher preparation programs during their field experiences are included in the Handbook for Practica and Student Teaching Experiences, which is available in Jones Hall 100.
+Additional policies and procedures that govern students in the teacher preparation programs during their field experiences are included in the Handbook for Practica and Student Teaching Experiences.